-- (a) The commissioner may post a stop-work order if any of the following occurs: - (1) Land disturbing construction activity regulated under this article is occurring without a permit; or - (2) The erosion and sediment control plan is not being implemented in a good faith; or - (3) The conditions of the permit are not being met. - (b) If the responsible party does not cease activity as required in a stop-work order posted under this section or fails to comply with the erosion and sediment control plan or permit conditions, the commissioner may revoke the permit. - (c) If the responsible party, where no permit has been issued or the permit has been revoked, does not cease the activity after being notified by the commissioner, or if a responsible party violates a stopwork order posted under subsection (a), the commissioner may issue a citation for violation of this article, or request the district attorney or city attorney to obtain a cease and desist order in any court with jurisdiction. - (d) The commissioner may retract the stop-work order issued under subsection (a) or the permit revocation under subsection (b). - (e) After posting a stop-work order under subsection (a), the commissioner may issue a notice of intent to the responsible party of its intent to perform work necessary to comply with this article.
-The commissioner may go on the land and commence the work after issuing the notice of intent.
-The cost of the work performed under this subsection by the commissioner, plus interest at the rate authorized by the common council, shall be billed to the responsible party.
+- (a) The commissioner may post a stop-work order if any of the following occurs: - (1) Any Lland disturbing construction activity regulated under this article is being undertakenoccurring without a permit; or - (2) The erosion and sediment control plan is not being implemented in a good faith manner; or - (3) The conditions of the permit are not being met. - (b) If the responsible party does not cease activity as required in a stop-work order posted under this section or fails to comply with the erosion and sediment control plan or permit conditions, the commissioner may revoke the permit. - (c) If the responsible party, where no permit has been issued or the permit has been revoked, does not cease the activity after being notified by the commissioner, or if a responsible party violates a stopwork order posted under subsection (a), the commissioner may issue a citation for violation of this article, or request the district attorney or city attorney to obtain a cease and desist order in any court with jurisdiction. - (d) The commissioner may retract the stop-work order issued under subsection (a) or the permit revocation under subsection (b).

+- (e) After posting a stop-work order under subsection (a), the commissioner may issue a notice of intent to the responsible party a notice of its intent to have the necessary work perform work necessaryed to comply with this article.
+The commissioner may have the surety perform the work, or may go on the land and commence the work after issuing the notice of intent.
+The cost of the work performed under this subsection by the commissioner, under contract, plus interest at the rate authorized by the common council, shall be invoiced billed to the responsible party.
 Funds from the surety, the letter of credit or cash bond shall also be used therefor.
-In the event a responsible party fails to pay the amount due, the clerk shall enter the amount due on the tax rolls and collect as a special assessment against the property, pursuant to Wis.
+In the event a responsible party fails to pay the amount due, within the period specified, the clerk shall enter the amount due on the tax rolls and collect it as a special assessment against the property, pursuant to Wis.
 Stats., ch.
 66, subch.
-VII. - (f) Any person violating any of the provisions of this article shall be subject to a forfeiture of not less than \$100.00 nor more than \$1,000.00 and the costs of prosecution for each violation.
+VII. - (f) Any person found to be in violatingen any of the provisions of this article shall be subject to a forfeiture of not less than \$100.00 nor more than \$1,000.00 and the costs of prosecution for each violation.
 Each day a violation exists shall constitute a separate offense. - (g) Compliance with the provisions of this article may also be enforced by injunction in any court with jurisdiction.
 It shall not be necessary to prosecute for forfeiture or a cease and desist order before resorting to injunctive proceedings.